DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 ![Histogram of "horse"](num_athletes_vs_top_country.png)

-&nbsp;&nbsp;&nbsp;&nbsp;However I have noticed that we cannot able to see some nodes because they are too small.
+&nbsp;&nbsp;&nbsp;&nbsp;However, I have noticed that we cannot able to see some nodes because they are too small.
 To reduce noise, I grouped countries with 15 or fewer athletes into a collective “Other Countries” node.

 ![Histogram of "horse"](num_athletes_vs_top_country.png)